Super-Linear Growth of the Capacity-Achieving Input Support for the Amplitude-Constrained AWGN Channel: Conclusion

 \section{Conclusion}

-We have proved that the number of mass points $K_A$ in the capacity-achieving input for the amplitude-constrained AWGN channel grows super-linearly with the amplitude $A$.
-This rigorously disproves the standing conjecture that $K_A = \Theta(A)$.
+We have proved that the support size $K_A$ of the capacity-achieving input distribution for the amplitude-constrained AWGN channel grows super-linearly with the amplitude $A$.
+This is the first non-trivial lower bound on $K_A$, and rigorously disproves the standing conjecture that $K_A = \Theta(A)$ from \cite{dytsoCapacityAchievingDistribution2019}.
+Our method is quite novel in this problem.
+It firstly made the simple observation that the capacity-achieving output distribution is roughly uniform.
+Then, it developed a novel theory of best approximation by finite Gaussian mixtures.
+By combining the two, it is shown that it is required for the optimal input to have a super-linearly growing $K_A$ for it to achieve the capacity.

-This result reveals that the optimal input becomes dense at a super-linear rate, but the precise scaling law remains an open and challenging question.
-Numerical simulations in \cite{mattinglyMaximizingInformationLearned2018} suggested $K_A \propto A^{4/3}$.
-Verifying this conjecture, or finding the true asymptotic behavior, is a key direction for future work.
-Further research could also investigate the asymptotic structure of the support points and their associated probabilities.
+This work is only a first step using the new theory.
+The quantitative description of capacity-achieving output distribution from \cite{zhangDiscreteNoneinformativePriors1994} might be improved to yield a better estimation of the growth rate of $K_A$.
+This will be left for future work.